E-Commerce & DTC

 The Behind-the-Scenes

-"Here's what actually goes into making each order — most brands would never show you this"
+"Here's what actually goes into making each order"

 Angle: Transparency as competitive advantage